 There are several limitations to this systematic review.
 The QUS tools used varied, with distinct model versions used in the measurements undertaken.
 As such, the output values are not directly comparable.
 There was considerable variability of the bone measurements taken and the level of detail provided of methods used to perform the measurements.
 These methods varied from measuring both feet separately to find the mean of the two, performing measurements in duplicate or triplicate, performing measurements either on the dominant foot or the non-dominant foot, and measuring both left and right feet but presenting the results of the left foot only.
 Overall, the reproducibility of the QUS measurements within the individual studies themselves were within an acceptable range and researchers followed manufacturer’s instructions validating the use of the QUS measurement.
 Unfortunately, two articles were not obtainable despite numerous attempts to search the English translations of the full article or to contact the authors (21, 22).
-Although the study by Mentzel et al was subject to translation bias, its inclusion was justified as it was within the scope of this review.
+Funding precluded the use of an official translation service and so we were reliant on Google Translate.
+This is a limited service; although the study by Mentzel et al was subject to translation bias, its inclusion was justified as it was within the scope of this review.
 Mentzel et al’s study was therefore translated from German to English using Google Translate, a freely available online tool.
 This translation may include inaccuracies as sentences could be translated out of context, especially when translating colloquial words or words with multiple meanings.
 Another limitation of this review is that the age of the study participants under review leaned towards the younger end of the 11 to 35 age group.
 The lack of detail regarding power of the studies made it difficult to assess whether and how the sample size recruited, if at all, affected the results.
 The ethnicity of the study participants was not always clearly stated in the study.
 Further, although nutrition was acknowledged as a factor in bone health in all six studies, only three of the six studies completed any dietary analysis.
 Details for sports measurement for sporting history, duration and other physical activities included was heterogeneous and sometimes the methods of recording and confirming the details were ambiguous.
-The mean weekly sport training regimes ranged from a minimum of three hours to up to 27 hours, and the HRSA between studies were not directly comparable.
-Inter-study comparisons of results may not be made as in the six selected studies the selection criteria for HRSA participants and the controls were inconsistent between the studies.
+For example, the duration of participation in regular sporting activity prior to enrolment in each study was often not provided.
+The mean weekly sport training regimes ranged from a minimum of three hours to up to 27 hours, and the level of participation in non-elite sporting activity between studies were not directly comparable.
+Inter-study comparisons of results may not be made as in the six selected studies the selection criteria for participants and the controls were inconsistent between the studies.
 For example, some study participants selected for controls in one study would be sufficiently active to be participants in another study in this group of six studies.
+Finally, resource limitations meant we were unable to include SPORTDiscus and Web of Science in our search.